 There are several factors that go into how you qualify for a retail business loan or financing, and each lender is different in terms of the qualifications they require.

 Both your personal and business credit scores may be a factor.
 The higher your scores, the better interest rate and terms you may qualify for.

 You may also be required to put up collateral, especially if your credit scores aren’t high.
-Generally, lenders want you to have been in business for three months or more, have monthly revenues of $10,000 (or annual revenue of $120,000), and credit scores of at least 450.
+Generally, lenders want you to have been in business for three months or more, have average monthly revenues of $10,000 (or annual revenue of $120,000), and credit scores of at least 450.

 Best Uses for a Retail Business Loan

 You know your sales skyrocket in Q4 as holiday shoppers flock to buy from you.
 In September, you know you can save more per item if you buy larger quantities, but you lack the funds to do so.
-A retail business loan would provide you the funds you need to buy more and save, and then you can quickly pay that loan off once you’ve raked in the money over the holiday shopping season.
+A retail business loan or advance would provide you the funds you need to buy more and save, and then you can quickly pay that loan off once you’ve raked in money over the holiday shopping season.

 Here’s another one: your business is doing so well, you decide to open a second location.
 That means hiring more staff, paying commercial rent, and ordering more inventory.
 The numbers show that you can quickly turn a profit, but you need a cash injection to get there.
 A loan can help.